 There’s no denying there’s a visual aspect to digital marketing especially when it comes to social media—heck look at Instagram, which is virtually an image-based medium with little content.
 In the last couple years, Pinterest has definitely matured with an audience of 70 million users.
 From a medium that was once ruled by consumer pinning preferences to a place where brands have pinpointed the opportunity that lies within.

-So it’s clear that brands understand that consumers like to visualize product, but let’s get back to the real question, how can you make best use of Pinterest for your business?
+So it’s clear that brands understand that consumers like to visualize product, but let’s get back to the real question, how can you make the best use of Pinterest for your business?
 Here are some suggested approaches to make Pinterest interesting to your followers:

 Not Just Pinning Product

 Some brands find Pinterest an anomaly and believe it’s no place for their brand.
-But if you think out-of-the box and consider your strategy you might realize it’s a better fit than you think.
+But if you think out-of-the-box and consider your strategy you might realize it’s a better fit than you think.
 Don’t be focused on just pinning your product.
-Pin things that represent your brand, inspire you, or even give your followers a behind the scenes perspective into how you make the magic work.
+Pin things that represent your brand, inspire you or even give your followers a behind the scenes perspective into how you make the magic work.
 One brand who uses their pins to showcase their brand personality is Ben & Jerry’s.
 You’ll find boards like The People Behind the Pints, The Factory, The Flavor Graveyard, and Fan Photos, which gives recognition to the fantastic brand lovers of Ben & Jerry’s ice cream.
 They even have a history board to serve as a visual timeline for the brand.
 The key is developing boards that represent your brand accurately and utilize an authentic brand voice.

 Create a Guest Pinboard

 Create endorsement for your brand and gain traction with your followers with an expert contributor.
-Piperlime’s Guest Editor, New York-based fashionista, Olivia Palermo, also serves as a guest contributor to the brand’s pinterst profile with her own board of picks.
+Piperlime’s Guest Editor, New York-based fashionista, Olivia Palermo, also serves as a guest contributor to the brand’s Pinterest profile with her own board of picks.
 It’s a great way to engage your audience through a like-minded point of view, but also potentially leverage interest from the guest’s followers too.
 At the same time explore what opportunities are out there for your brand to pose as a guest pinner for other brands.
 Whole Foods serves as a guest pinboard contributor for eCommerce site Etsy’s Pinterest board.

 Engage with a Creative Campaign

-If you’re looking to create awareness around a new product launch or seasonal product, creating a Pinterest campaign might be a great strategy for you.
+If you’re looking to create awareness about a new product launch or seasonal product, creating a Pinterest campaign might be a great strategy for you.
 GUESS saw great success with their “Color Me Inspired Contest.”
 The brand invited pinners to create boards around spring colors that inspired them.
 The boards were judged by popular style bloggers and winning pinners received color-coated denim from the GUESS spring collection.
 Another brand who has found value in the campaign model is Michaels.
 In an effort to build awareness around their new upscale line of frames, “the Platinum Collection from Studio Décor,” the brand launched a “pin it to win it” contest.
 Little activity was required of the pinners.
 They simply had to re-pin a frame from Michaels “Frame” board to one of their own boards with a pre-crafted description about the frame, and they were entered to win.
 The end result was an increase of 86% of followers of the Frame board during the length of the contest.

 Pinterest On & Offline